 CBD for Dogs is Unregulated

 Not all CBD products are the same.
-The cannabis industry is highly unregulated, and, as such, there are many products that won’t work due to their massive number of impurities.
-When you’re searching for a CBD product, you need to look for a Certificate of Analysis from a 3rd party laboratory.
+The pet CBD industry is highly unregulated, and, as such, there are many products that won’t work due to their massive number of impurities.
+When you’re searching for a Pet CBD product, you need to look for a Certificate of Analysis from a 3rd party laboratory.

 The certificate of analysis, also known as the COA, is a lab report that shows exactly what’s in the product you’re considering.
 It provides the exact amounts of each cannabinoid, including CBD and THC.
 This is one of the ways you can make sure you’re not only buying a high-quality product but also that the product is full-spectrum.